 Table of Contents

-Now the important thing for us to know is that there is no general recommended intake of glutamine per day.
+Now the important thing for us to know is that there is no such thing as a general recommended intake of glutamine per day.
 So while you might Google “daily recommended intake of Vitamin C" and get a clear answer: men should take 90mg of vitamin C a day and women 75mg of vitamin C a day...

-You are not going to find the same thing for glutamine.
+...you are NOT going to find the same answer for glutamine.

 - First, we’ll look at how much glutamine we already get through our diet.
 This way we can see where our existing intake levels are.